Lockheed Martin C-130J Super Hercules

 The Lockheed Martin C-130J Super Hercules is a medium-size American four-engine turboprop military transport aircraft.
 The C-130J is a comprehensive update of the Lockheed C-130 Hercules, with new engines, flight deck, and other systems.

 The C-130J is the newest version of the C-130 Hercules, and the only model currently in production.
-As of March 2022, 500 C-130J aircraft have been delivered to 26 operators in 22 countries.
+As of March 2022, 500 C-130J aircraft had been delivered to 26 operators in 22 countries.